Ekultek/Zeus-Scanner/README.md

 There are a few requirements for this:

+ - Firefox web browser is required as of now, I will be adding the functionality of most web browsers, but first release requires firefox.
  - If you want to run sqlmap through the URL's you will need sqlmap somewhere on your system.
  - If you want to run a port scan using nmap on the URL's IP addresses.
 You will need nmap on your system.
  - Gecko web driver is required and will be installed the first time you run.
 It will be added to your `/usr/bin` so that it can be run in your ENV PATH.